GitauHarrison/notes/deploy_to_heroku.md

 #### Logging to `stdout`

 Logging allows for the writing of status messages to a file or any other output streams.
-The log files contain all the informationon which part the code is executed and what problems may have arisen.
-Learn more on Python logging [here](https://realpython.com/python-logging/)
+The log files contain all the information on which part the code is executed and what problems may have arisen.
+Learn more on Python logging [here](https://realpython.com/python-logging/).

 Heroku expects applications to log directly to `stdout`.
 Every time you want to check your application logs, you can type the command below to see all the details: